alok-ai-lab/MRep-DeepInsight/README.md

     * `ConvPixel`: The input is a non-image sample or feature vector and Z (from above).
 The output is an image sample corresponding to the input sample.

 4. Compression Snow-fall algorithm (SnowFall.m): Not used in this package.
 However, this compression algorithm is used to provide more space for features in the given pixel frame.
 Since the conversion from Cartesian coordinates system to the pixel frame depends on the pixel resolution, it becomes difficult to fit all the features without overlapping each other.
-This algorithm tries to create more space such that the overlapping of feature or gene location can be minimized.
+This algorithm tries to create more space such that the overlapping of feature or gene locations can be minimized.
 The input is the locations of genes or features with the pixel size information.
 The output is the readjusted image.
 It is up to the user to use Snow-fall compression or not by setting `Parm.SnowFall` to either `0` (not use) or `1` (use).

 5. Extraction of Gene Names (optional): This option is useful for enrichment analysis.
-Two files for extraction of genes are GeneNames_Extract.m and GeneNames.m.
+Two files for the extraction of genes are GeneNames_Extract.m and GeneNames.m.
 The list of names of genes is stored in `~/DeepInsight3D_pkg/Models/RunY/StageX/` folder.

-    After running feature selection function, the results will be stored in the corresponding RunY and StageX folders (where X and Y are integers 1,2,3…).
+    After running the feature selection function, the results will be stored in the corresponding RunY and StageX folders (where X and Y are integers 1,2,3…).
 If it is required to find the gene IDs/names of the obtained subset for each cancer type, then execute `GeneNames_Extract` function.
 Go to Line 4, and set the `Out_Stages` variable.
-For e.g. if Stage 2 has been saved inside Run1 after executing `func_FS_class_basedCAM`, use `Out_Stages = 2`.
+For e.g., if Stage 2 has been saved inside Run1 after executing `func_FS_class_basedCAM`, use `Out_Stages = 2`.
 Then go to Line 6 and define `FileRun`.

     The gene list per class will be generated.
-If there are 10 cancer-types, then 10 files will be generated.
+If there are 10 cancer types, then 10 files will be generated.
 In addition, one file with all genes listed will be generated (e.g. GeneList_UnCmprss.txt).
 The results will be stored in `~/Models/RunY/StageX` as RunYStageX.tar.gz and a folder with the same results will also be created as RunYStageX.
 In this example, it will be stored in the folder `Run1Stage2` and Run1Stage2.tar.gz.

 ## Parameter settings to run the package